-- B.2 A given entity may consider certain program costs to be period costs because they contribute to the entity's strategic objectives and mission rather than the cost of a particular asset.
-In contrast, another entity may have an operational or business need to allocate the same type of costs to individual assets.
-Examples from the FAA, GSA, and the NRO are included in this technical release to demonstrate how an entity's operating model may affect how management identifies and records certain program costs2.
-The GSA's operating model requires cost accumulation policies that fully allocate costs to individual assets.
-As shown in the following tables, this business need does not exist for the FAA or the NRO. - B.3 The FAA's mission includes the modernization and improvement of the National Airspace System (NAS) and Research, Engineering & Development (RE&D) activities to improve the safety and effectiveness of the air traffic control system.
+- B2.
+A given entity may consider certain costs, such as the agency head's office, to be period costs because the activities contribute to the entity's strategic objectives and mission rather than the acquisition of a particular asset.
+In contrast, another entity may have an operational or business need to allocate the same type of costs to individual assets because such costs are incurred in support of acquiring those assets.
+Examples from the FAA, GSA, and the NRO are included in this Technical Release to demonstrate how an entity's operating model may affect how management identifies and records certain program costs.
+The GSA's operating model requires more granular cost accumulation policies that allocate costs across the many individual assets it is responsible for acquiring.
+As shown in the following tables, this business need does not exist for the FAA or the NRO, where the mission is not primarily asset acquisition. - B3.
+The FAA's mission includes the modernization and improvement of the National Airspace System (NAS) and Research, Engineering & Development (RE&D) activities to improve the safety and effectiveness of the air traffic control system.
 To support its mission the FAA incurs direct (burden base) and indirect (burden pool) costs.
 The FAA has developed a burdening process by which management allocates indirect costs to various projects.
-For example, the FAA "pools" indirect technical support services contract (TSSC) and systems engineering and technical assistance (SETA) costs and uses its burdening process to allocate those costs to capital projects.
+For example, the FAA "pools" indirect technical support services contract (TSSC) and systems engineering and technical assistance (SETA) costs and uses its burdening process to allocate those costs to capital projects. - B4.
+A significant part of the GSA's mission is to serve as a supplier of goods and services to Federal agencies on a reimbursable basis.
+In this role, the GSA has a business need to capture costs (including overhead and indirect costs) at a very granular level.
+This permits the GSA to establish rates and develop pricing models that will recoup the full cost of operating under a non-appropriated, user-fee model.
+The difference in operational requirements results in GSA's personal property capitalization threshold of \$10,000, which is lower than FAA and the NRO thresholds of \$100,000.
+The GSA's personal property capitalization threshold is reflective of the types and quantities of property acquired by the GSA.
+This is an example of management's role in establishing internal policies and procedures that fit within the parameters outlined in GAAP and align to the entity's operating model. - B5.
+The NRO's G-PP&E cost accumulation and allocation policies and procedures allow the agency to meet the intelligence needs of the Intelligence Community (IC), Department of

-2 SFFAC 1 paragraph 164 states, Comparability implies that differences among financial reports should be caused by substantive differences in the underlying transactions or organizations rather than by the mere selection of different alternatives in accounting procedures or practices.
+&lt;sup>5SFFAC 1 paragraph 164 states, comparability implies that differences among financial reports should be caused by substantive differences in the underlying transactions or organizations rather than by the mere selection of different alternatives in accounting procedures or practices.